 Utility Knife– Some might confuse a utility knife with a chef’s knife but they are different.
 This knife has a less curvy bottom and is smaller in size.
-A utility knife is great for chopping veggies and herbs and smaller items that you want cut precisely.
+A utility knife is great for chopping veggies and herbs and smaller items that you want to be cut precisely.

 Paring Knife– I love to use a paring knife to peel potatoes and apples.
-Paring knives are made for peeling, cutting and slicing.
+Paring knives are made for peeling, cutting, and slicing.
 Your paring knife will usually be one of the smaller knives in your knife block set.

 Bread Knife– Another one of my favorite knives is the bread knife.
 It is long and has teeth or jagged edges.
 This makes it ideal for cutting soft and hard bread such as baguettes and dinner rolls.

 Butcher Knife– Just like its name states, this knife is used for butchering meat.
 It can be used for other things but its main purpose is to chop at meat and cut through bone.

 Carving Knife– Carving knives are also used for meat but mainly for slicing it into even, thin layers.
 You can easily slice chicken breast, pork, or beef and lamp with a good, sharp carving knife.

 These are some of the basic knives you need to familiarize yourself with and have in your kitchen.
 By doing that, you’ll never have to wonder if you’re using the right knife or making a job harder than it needs to be.

 In order to keep anything in your home pristine and working properly, you need to take care of it.
 Knives are an investment that should last you for years, some even a lifetime.
 Whether you want a forged knife set or a stamped knife set, you’ll easily find something that’s beautiful, sharp and will aid you in meal prep at a bargain!